 Tips for Starting Solids

-Your baby must be able to sit up on his own and hold his head and neck up properly before you start solids.
+Your baby must be able to sit up with support and hold his head and neck up properly before you start solids.
 Other readiness clues include drooling, mimicking eating by opening his mouth while watching you eat, and reaching for items on your plate.

 - Try starting with an iron-fortified infant rice cereal mixed with breast milk or formula.